lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 SCHC may reduce radio network protocols overhead in future operations, support reliable transmissions, and transmit small data with fewer possible transmissions by using fixed or limited transport blocks compatible with the tiling SCHC fragmentation handling.

-# Non-IP based Data Transmission
+# End-to-End Compression
-The Non-IP Data Delivery (NIDD) services of 3GPP enable the possibility of transmitting SCHC packets compressed by the application layer.
-The packets can be delivered by means of IP-tunnels to the 3GPP network or using SCEF functions (i.e., API calls).
-In both cases the packet IP is not understood by the 3GPP network since it is already compressed and the network does not has information of the context used for compression.
-Therefore the network will treat the packet as a Non-IP traffic and deliver it to the UE without any other stack element, directly under the L2.
+The Non-IP Data Delivery (NIDD) services of 3GPP enable the transmission of SCHC packets compressed by the application layer.
+The packets can be delivered using IP-tunnels to the 3GPP network or NGW-SCEF functions (i.e., API calls).
+In both cases, as compression occurs before transmission, the network will not understand the packet, and the network does not have context information of this compression.
+Therefore the network will treat the packet as Non-IP traffic and deliver it to the Dev without any other stack element, directly under the L2.

 ## SCHC Entities Placing
-In the two scenarios using NIDD, SCHC entities are located almost in top of the stack.
-In the terminal, it may be implemented by a application utilizing the NB-IoT connectivity services.
-In the network side, the SCHC entities are located in the Application Server (AS).
-The IP tunneling scenario requires that the Application Server sends the compressed packet over an IP connection that is terminated by the 3GPP core network.
-If instead the SCEF services are used, then it is possible to utilize a API call to transfer the SCHC packets between the core network and the AS, also an IP tunnel could be established by the AS, if negotiated with the SCEF.
+In the two scenarios using End-to-End compression, SCHC entities are located almost on top of the stack.
+In the Dev, an application using the NB-IoT connectivity services may implement SCHC and the Application Server.
+The IP tunneling scenario requires that the Application Server send the compressed packet over an IP connection terminated by the 3GPP core network.
+If the transmission uses the NGW-SCEF services, it is possible to utilize an API call to transfer the SCHC packets between the core network and the Application Server.
+Also, an IP tunnel could be established by the Application Server if negotiated with the NGW-SCEF.

 ~~~~~~